 I've witnessed a metamorphosis here since arriving here 21 days ago.
 Then, the words I could use to describe what I saw was a whole city in shock, walking around like zombies, walking wounded.
 Blank stares.
 Hollow eyes, caked with mud, now dry from an inability to produce more tears.
 A survival mentality had set in - each one for themselves.
 Walk right past someone trapped, because they needed to get home to find their own loved ones.

 After a governmental decree, banks started opening their doors - well not throwing them open, but just a crack.
 The armed guards at the door let one customer in at a time.
 Still, there is no electricity in Port-au-Prince.
 In the last few days a couple restaurants have opened.
 Very few shops are open, but some just now getting back into business.
-Food is still hard to come by, with huge crowds crushing to get anything possible.
-It takes military escorts to get a food distribution done without disturbances or getting your truck emptied en route.
-The medical emergency continues - as seen by this "ambulance" (medical team unknown) to the airport to be med evac.
-Digging out will take months.

 Life is springing forth from devastation.
 This banana plant demonstrates the resilience of the Haitian people.